What is backing each other up?

 - If your partner seems to be having trouble handling a parenting situation, try not to step in and take control.
 Ask whether your partner would like you to help.

-- Look for other ways to help in problem situations.
-It might be that you can look after other children or do some household chores while your partner handles things.
+- Look for other ways to help while your partner handles a parenting situation.
+It might be that you can look after other children or do household chores while your partner handles the situation.

-- If you or your partner has had a parenting problem – for example, a toddler tantrum or teenage disrespect – make time to talk about it when it’s over and everyone is calm.
+- If you or your partner has had a parenting challenge – for example, a toddler tantrum or teenage disrespect – make time to talk about it with your partner when it’s over, you’re both calm and your child isn’t around.

-- Talk through how you and your partner handled the problem, and what worked and what didn’t.
+- Talk through how you and your partner handled the situation, including what worked and what didn’t.
 Praise your partner for anything that they did well.

-- If you have suggestions for doing things differently, try making only one suggestion.
-You’ll have other opportunities to make other suggestions.
+- If you have suggestions for doing things differently, try making only one suggestion so you don’t overwhelm your partner.
+You’ll have other opportunities to make suggestions another time.
 Write them down if you think you might forget.

 Support each other in practical ways

 - Share tasks like the washing up, school lunches, bedtime routines and so on.
-Plan ahead so you can both take turns.
+Plan so you can both agree on a fair share of responsibilities.

 - Keep an eye out for times when your partner is tired or stressed.
 At these times you can offer extra practical help or give extra positive feedback.
 For example, you could say, ‘I appreciate how much you do to look after our family’.